 Equitable Distribution States

-An “equitable distribution” of your marital property may be a 50/50 split, a 60/40 split.
+An “equitable distribution” of your marital property may be a 50/50 split.
+Or it may be a 60/40 split.
 Or it may be something else.

 Community Property States

-Currently, nine states and Puerto Rico are community property states.
+Most of the states in the U.S. are equitable distribution states.
+Nine states and Puerto Rico are community property states.
 Those nine states are: